Andrettin/Wyrmsun/readme.txt

 - Fixed issue with polity names in custom games if they hadn't acquired a government type upgrade yet (e.g. East Anglia would be called " of East Anglia").

 * Upgrades
-- Added Chevauchée upgrade for the English civilization.
+- Added Chevauchée upgrade for the English civilization (researchable at the Barracks).
 This upgrade makes cavalry units acquire resources when they damage enemy buildings.
+- Added Skynborg Yale upgrade for the Dwarven civilization (researchable at the Yale Pen).
+This upgrade increases cavalry HP.

 -----------------------------------------------------------------------
 - 5.3.1